paudirac/Error-ROP/README.md

 ```

 This should construct an image with the necessary dependencies, copy
-the source into the image an run the tests.
+the source into the image and run the tests.